PENGUIN ISLANDS

 - They build nests out of their own guano.

 The African penguin has experienced rapid population declines over the past century as a result of overexploitation for food, habitat modification of nesting sites, oil spills, and competition for food resources with commercial fishing.
 Scientists estimate that the original population of these creatures numbered as many as four million.
-The International Union for Conservation of Nature puts the current count at 41,700.
+The current count is fewer than 20,000.
 As a result, the African penguin is considered officially endangered.

 Have a suggestion for this story?
 We’d love for you to submit it!